zextras/tech-doc/source/carbonio/_management/mobile.rst

 tools are provided.

-The global Boolean attribute ``abq_enabled_at_startup`` controls whether ABQ will start together with the |suite|.
+The global Boolean attribute ``abq_enabled_at_startup`` controls whether ABQ will start together with Carbonio.
 While by default the attribute is **true**, it is suggested to set it to **false** if it not used, because this would save server resources.